Spartronics4915/Vision/2019/CompetetionChecklist.md

       in-browser zoom is controlled).
     * for the cleanest shutdown, reset the VideoStream value to "_cleanup_" at the end of a match.
+* Best practice:  make sure both feeds are running before the match begins.
+   As long as there are no networking hiccups during the match you should have stable feeds for the duration.

 #### Bottom screen (standard dashboard)